 - Workshop presentations are available in our Practice Library; more presentations available on the conference website

-- Read more about the other workshops: Disability and mental health, Older people, Young people
+- Read more about the other workshops: children and families, disability and mental health, older people

 - Read more about the first day of the conference (in English, français, polski, italiano, deutsch, español)